Published January 15, 2025

 How to Add Captions to LinkedIn Videos

 LinkedIn has become one of the most powerful platforms for professional video content.
-Whether you are sharing thought leadership, product demos, company updates, or career advice, video posts consistently outperform text and image posts in terms of reach and engagement.
-But there is one critical detail that separates high-performing LinkedIn videos from the rest: captions.
+Whether you're sharing thought leadership, product demos, company updates, or career advice, video posts consistently outperform text and image posts in reach and engagement.
+But one detail separates high-performing LinkedIn videos from the rest: captions.

 Why Captions Matter on LinkedIn

-An estimated 85% of LinkedIn users scroll through their feed at work, often in offices, meeting rooms, or public spaces where playing audio is not an option.
-If your video relies on spoken words to deliver its message, the vast majority of your audience will scroll right past it.
+An estimated 85% of LinkedIn users scroll through their feed at work, often in offices, meeting rooms, or public spaces where playing audio isn't an option.
+If your video relies on spoken words to deliver its message, most of your audience will scroll right past it.

 Captions solve this problem entirely.
 They make your content accessible to viewers in sound-off environments, and they also help people who are deaf or hard of hearing engage with your message.
 LinkedIn's algorithm tends to reward posts that generate longer watch times, and captions keep people watching because they can follow along regardless of their audio situation.

-Beyond accessibility, captions add a layer of professionalism.
-A well-captioned video signals that you care about your audience's experience and that you have put thought into your content.
+Captions also just look professional.
+A well-captioned video signals that you care about your audience's experience and put thought into your content.
 In a professional setting, that attention to detail matters.

 What Makes Good LinkedIn Captions